nicholasconnors/GJ3929b-MIRI-F1500W-Reproducibility/README.md

 Put in the absolute path to your crds cache (required to run Eureak! to process Stage 1 and 2).
 Put in the absolute path to your GJ_3929b_Observations folder.

-Now create a conda environment with python 3.12 and install Erebus version 0.8.1.
+Now create a conda environment with python 3.12 and install Erebus version 0.8.1 and Eureka! version 1.3.
+There is also a broken dependency for setuptools so manually ensure an older version is installed (<82).

 ```
 conda create --name erebus_env